 Successful Transitions – throughout life

 The principles of Enabling Good Lives (EGL) underpin the current system transformation for disability services in New Zealand.
-The principles and vision of Enabling Good Lives were developed by disabled persons and families.
 So, what do EGL principles have to do with successful transition?
 It can be useful to see how closely a transition pathway, community service or post-school provider align with these principles.
+These principles should underpin current disability supports and services.

 Types of Support